Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: System Overview

 \subsection{System Set-Up and Assets}

+Let us describe the initialization procedure and the list of assets managed by the system.

-At first, a genesis block is created to fix some system parameters, access-control policies, system smart contracts, and so on.
-After the system initialization, supply chain participants (i.e., producers, distributors, certifiers, …) engage in an enrolling protocol to get authorizations for their subsequent interactions.
+At first, a genesis block is created to fix some system parameters, access-control policies and system smart contracts.
+After the system initialization, supply chain participants (e.g., producers, distributors, certifiers) engage in an enrolling protocol to get authorizations for their subsequent interactions.
 From now on, parties can record information in the system by submitting transactions.

-In our system, we have five different types of assets: \begin{itemize} \item Element: a good, that can be raw, such as olives, or the result of a transformation, such as olive oil. \item Category: a category to which goods can belong, such as ``Oliva Ascolana del Piceno''. \item Batch: a batch of goods created after an Aggregation. \item Production Area: a production area on which goods are produced. \item Device: an \AFS\ associated to a party. \end{itemize}
+In our system, we have five different types of assets: \begin{itemize} \item Element: a good, that can be raw, such as olives, or the result of a transformation, such as olive oil. \item Category: a category to which goods can belong, such as ``Oliva Ascolana del Piceno''. \item Batch: a batch of goods created aggregating other goods. \item Production Area: a description of the location in which goods are produced. \item Device: an \AFS\ associated to a party. \end{itemize}